primer/css/docs/content/getting-started/contributing.md

 ## Removing styles and variables

-Removing styles and SCSS variables can be a scary.
+Removing styles and SCSS variables can be scary.
 How do you know if the thing you're deleting (or just planning to delete) isn't used in other projects?
 [Semantic versioning] provides us with an answer: We **don't** know, but we can use "major" version increments (from, say, `13.4.0` to `14.0.0`) to signal that the release includes potentially breaking changes.
 The rule is simple:

 **Whenever we delete a CSS selector or SCSS variable, we will increment to the next major version.**